How much regulation do we need from genomes to society?: Results

-The scaling exponents for all data we have gathered, including the number of managers in all sectors of US universities, Norwegian and Korean companies, and US federal government agencies, as well as those in biological systems, are summarized in Fig~\ref{fig:exponentTable}.
+The scaling exponents for all data we have gathered, including the number of managers in all sectors of US universities, Norwegian and Korean companies, and US federal government agencies, as well as those in biological systems, are summarized in Table~1.
 In all the modular systems, the number of managers scales sublinearly with small variations---from $0.94$ for Federal agencies (highest exponent) to $0.72$ for Korean companies (lowest exponent).
-The sublinear scaling shown in the data suggests the span of control, the number of subordinates per manager, increases with organization size.
-This finding aligns with previous studies of companies and public agencies in management science \cite{boyne2013burdened}, while is contrary to the popular belief that larger organizations are less efficient in coordination costs \cite{williamson1967hierarchical}.
+The sublinear scaling shown in the data suggests the span of control, the number of subordinates per manager, increases with organization size, which aligns with previous studies in management science \cite{boyne2013burdened}.
+This finding is contrary to the popular belief that larger organizations are less efficient in coordination costs measured in managers per capita \cite{williamson1967hierarchical}; in fact, the data suggests they are more efficient at exploiting economies of scale.
 Even in Wikipedia, a supposedly decentralized system, the interaction network among editors has been shown to be highly modularized \cite{yoon2023makes}.
 Interactions tend to cluster around specific topics of interest, allowing a smaller number of administrators to effectively manage issues that arise.
-As such, despite the decentralized nature of the system, administrators naturally oversee specific modules and thus sublinearly scale with the total contributors.
+As such, despite the decentralized nature of the system, administrators naturally oversee specific modules and thus scale sublinearly with the total number of contributors.